ibm-cloud-docs/cephaas/create-clusters.md

 - Your deployment shows available compute, storage, and optional GPU capacity.
 - Your Satellite location and IBM Fusion as a service control plane are already set up.

-## Understanding Fusion vs ROKS responsibilities
+## Understanding Fusion vs Red Hat OpenShift responsibilities
 {: #fusion-vs-roks}

-IBM Fusion as a service and Red Hat OpenShift on IBM Cloud (ROKS) have distinct responsibilities for cluster management:
+IBM Fusion as a service and Red Hat OpenShift on IBM Cloud have distinct responsibilities for cluster management:

 ### IBM Fusion as a service UI capabilities
 {: #fusion-capabilities}